D1ang/D1ang/README.md

 I’m a software developer with a focus on Python.
 In the past I was a medior FileMaker developer and created a scale of business apps for a Silkscreen based production company.
 After a 17 years career I switched to be a contract based software developer.

 - 📱  I’m currently working as a Senior software developer.
-- 🤓  I’m currently learning more Python.
+- 🤓  I’m currently learning more about Polars (dataframes) and AI.
 - 💬  Ask me about Python, Django and databases.
 - :snowboarder:  I love snowboarding and I'm a geek for domotica.